Karuk-UC Berkeley Collaborative Co-founders

 Keywords: Karuk Tribal Member, Natural resources, environmental policy, economic health, Klamath Basin

-Keywords: Karuk Tribal Member, education, curriculum development, Food Security Project Coordinator, economic health, culture, health
+Keywords: Karuk Tribal Member, education, curriculum development, food security, economic health, culture, health

 Lynn Huntsinger is a professor of rangeland ecology and management and chair of the Division of Society and Environment, Department of Environmental Science, Policy and Management, UC Berkeley.
 Some of her ongoing studies include research on oak woodland landowners and management in California and Spain, land fragmentation and conservation in oak woodlands, and participatory management strategies.

 Keywords: rangelands, landscape and resource management, socio-ecological systems, political ecology, environmental science, participatory management

 Frank Lake is a research ecologist with the U.S. Forest Service.
 His research involves restoration ecology, traditional ecological knowledge, and ethno-ecology with an emphasis on cultural management and fire ecology of forest, shrub, grassland and riparian environments in the Klamath-Siskiyou bioregion.
 My work involves projects with the Orleans-Somes Bar Fire Safe council/Mid-Klamath Watershed council, Karuk Indigenous Basketweavers, Karuk Tribe of California, community members, and government agencies on fuels reduction, prescribed fire, ethno-botany, and other natural resources issues.

 Keywords: ethno-ecology, natural resources, Klamath watershed, Karuk Tribe